typedb/typedb/docs/pages/overview/5-ideology.md

 As noted above, having a modelling principle based on OOP makes GRAKN.AI more developer-oriented and it can be easily adopted by any engineer.
 On the other hand, there is a substantial discrepancy between OWL and conventional OOP modelling principles; OWL requires a deep expertise in formal logic systems.
 Modelling in RDF/OWL often requires a PhD to simplify the schema as they come up with notions of schema patterns.

 ### Fully integrated environment
 GRAKN.AI is a fully integrated knowledge-base environment, which has storage, querying, validation, reasoning, IDE (in progress), visualisation and discovery (in progress) all in one system where the user does not need to care about integrations.
-RDF/OWL platforms require complex layers of loosely coupled components from many different systems, such as schema editors (e.g. Protege), storage (RDF triple stores), query engines (e.g. SPARQL), reasoners (e.g. Pellet, other OWL reasoners).
+RDF/OWL platforms require complex layers of loosely coupled components from many different systems, such as ontology editors (e.g. Protege), storage (RDF triple stores), query engines (e.g. SPARQL), reasoners (e.g. Pellet, other OWL reasoners).

 ### Automated validation and reasoning
 Given a schema, GRAKN.AI automatically takes care of validating input data in real-time, and reasoning/inference is a native behaviour of the Graql language.
 You immediately reap the validation and reasoning benefits of the schema.
 It is not as straightforward in the RDF/OWL world; validation does not happen in real-time and reasoners are not naturally integrated.
 Validation is thus a slow, off-line computation and reasoning requires integration of separate reasoner-tools with your SPARQL query language, which is not always seamless, often very buggy, and does not scale.